10 migrants killed, 20 seriously injured after van rolls over in South Texas

 The other 20 migrants were seriously injured.

-Brooks County Sheriff Urbino “Benny” Martinez told Border Report that those injured were all adults and were being airlifted to hospitals in the Rio Grande Valley.
+Brooks County Sheriff Urbino “Benny” Martinez told Border Report that the migrants were all adults and were being airlifted to hospitals in the Rio Grande Valley.

-The mangled, white van ended up at the foot of a light pole.
+The mangled, white van ended up at the foot of a light pole, Martinez said.

+The driver, who died in the crash, had been traveling north in an outside lane on Highway 281 when witnesses say he attempted to turn right and veered off the roadway, Texas Department of Public Safety officials said in a news release late Wednesday.

 The area is desolate and dangerous with remote ranch lands about 55 miles north of McAllen, where coyotes, or smugglers, will often transport migrants through the area as they try to get them as close as they can to the checkpoint.

-Note: [EDITOR’S NOTE: This story has been updated with additional information from DPS]